aresPanos/dmgp_dfgp_regression/README.md

 <img src="plots/1d_example_2.png" height="300">

 We provide the code used in our paper [Scalable Gaussian Processes, with Guarantees: Kernel Approximations and Deep Feature Extraction](https://arxiv.org/abs/2004.01584) to reproduce results.
-The code includes implementation of Deep Mercer GP,  Deep Fourier GP, and their corresspnding shallow counterparts models.
+The code includes implementation of Deep Mercer GP,  Deep Fourier GP, and their corresspnding shallow counterparts.

 ## Requirements ##
 TensorFlow - version 2.1.0